freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

-BIOS Updates on the Servers
+BIOS updates on the servers
 ===========================

 Below are the steps for updating the BIOS on the *Application* and *Monitor